nyergler/effective-django/tutorial/views.rst

 their state, click them, and send keystrokes.
 In short, it's like we're controlling the browser.
 In fact, if you run the tests now, you'll see a browser open when the tests run.

+In our example we're using CSS Selectors to locate elements in the DOM, but you can also use Xpath.
+For many people it's a matter of preference, but I've found that using CSS Selectors is often less
+brittle: if I change the markup, I'm likely to leave classes on important elements in place, even if their relative position in the DOM changes.

 Edit Views
 ==========